 Prerequisite: College Algebra with a grade of C or better or a qualifying score on the placement exam.
 This is an advanced course in algebra and trigonometry for students who are preparing to take Calculus and Analytical Geometry I. Some knowledge of basic trigonometry is recommended, but not mandatory.
-Major topics covered include solving inequalities, linear functions and circles, quadratic functions and polynomials, rational functions, inverse functions, logarithmic and exponential functions, complex numbers, trigonometric functions, identities and equations.
+Major topics include vectors, systems of linear equations and inequalities, matrices and determinants, summation notation and properties, arithmetic and geometric sequences.
+Mathematical modeling is integrated throughout the course.
+There will be brief but thorough review of polynomial, rational, exponential and logarithmic functions.
+This course covers trigonometric functions, identities and equations.